I had the chance to talk with a member of our military today at Starbucks and this article expresses what I wish I said to him…

 - did something outside his/her comfort zone

-Then write down a few specific times you were a hero.
+Then it there is space, write down a few specific times you were a hero.

 In conclusion, I will never agree with war.
 But as the medic/soldier said, he made a choice to serve and protect this country.
 It may be that the whole war is misguided, but from a psychological perspective that personal choice, for those reasons, is pretty damn heroic, I don’t care what politics has to say about it.
 This is because of the nature of his individual perspective on what he is doing.
 For another person at another moment in time leaving the military would constitute an act of heroism, but every single individual is a hero in their own way; every case is its own case.
 This is why ideology has no place in the science of psychology – each individual is living out their own very specific lessons at any given moment in time and the important thing is to fully see what those lessons are and how they are impacting the person.
 For one person, to pick up a gun is to be a hero, for another, to lay down a gun is to be a hero.
 The psychologist’s job is to recognize each one for who they truly are, and enter their world in the spirit of service.

-As a future licensed psychologist, when dealing with PTSD, I will make sure to validate not only the real, daily difficulties of PTSD but also all the strength, all the courage, all the bravery, all the determination, all the amazing skills – combat skills, logistical skills – and the service, the help performed for others – everything that makes up a hero in that individual case.
+I’ve decided that, whenever dealing with someone with PTSD, I will make sure to validate not only the real, daily difficulties of PTSD but also all the strength, all the courage, all the bravery, all the determination, all the amazing skills – combat skills, logistical skills – and the service, the help performed for others – everything that makes up a hero in that individual case.

 Today, it may have seemed like I was looking at someone still pretty beat down by PTSD, and believe me I’ve been there too and know that darkness, but in those times it’s just that we forget – we forget that we really are heroes.